bitrix24/b24restdocs/api-reference/tasks/tasks-task-start.md

 >
 > Who can execute the method: any user

-The method `tasks.task.start` changes the status of a task to "in progress".
+The method `tasks.task.start` changes the task status to "in progress".

 #|
 || **Parameter** / **Type** | **Description** ||